evgenygrobov/Customer_clustering./README.md

 ![](https://github.com/evgenygrobov/Customer_clustering./blob/main/images/subgroups.png)

-## We also able to observe  geographical segmentation. is not great?
+## We also able to observe  geographical segmentation. is not it great?

 | Younger achivers |  Ho Hum             |    Financially mature   |